PythonCharmers/python-future/README.rst

        module by module and feature by feature.

-    3. People with existing or new Python 3 codebases who wish to provide Python 2.7 support easily.
+    3. People with existing or new Python 3 codebases who wish to provide ongoing Python 2.7 support easily and with little maintenance burden.

-    4. People who want to save time and reduce bugs with porting by not having to write their own home-grown Python 2/3 compatibility modules.
+    4. Package authors who want to reduce bugs with porting by not having to write their own home-grown Python 2/3 compatibility modules.